-5. Container registration
+6. Container registration

-Insert the licence plate or container shipping convention (CSC) plate number of the container (or other unique identification code).
+Insert the licence plate number of the container (if not present; any other unique identification code).

 Insert the reference number that relates to the air waybill, such as a serial shipping container code (SSCC), bill of loading, voucher or similar national document/bar code system.